 The present article continues a line of work initiated in our earlier publication (CDDM 2018), to which we refer for more context.
 This work started when, back in December 2015, the second author asked about making effective a differential transcendence criterion introduced in (Dreyfus, Hardouin, and Roques 2018).
-This criterion boils down to determining the rational function solutions of a nonlinear Mahler equation analogous to the Riccati equation associated to a linear differential equation.
+This criterion boils down to determining the rational function solutions of a nonlinear Mahler equation analogous to the Riccati equation associated with a linear differential equation.
 Equivalently, this can be viewed as computing the first-order right-hand factors with rational function coefficients of the linear Mahler operator underlying the Mahler equation.
-We come back to this original motivation in §9 and postpone to that section a more detailed discussion of differential transcendence and differential algebraic independence criteria based on Mahler equations.
+We return to this motivation in §11 and postpone to that section a more detailed discussion of differential transcendence and differential algebraic independence criteria based on Mahler equations.

-A second motivation for studying first-order factors is that, in the differential case, Beke's method (Markoff 1891; Bendixson 1892; Beke 1894)1 reduces the problem of factoring a differential equation into irreducible factors to that of finding the first-order right-hand factors of some auxiliary equations.
+Another motivation for studying first-order factors is that, in the differential case, Beke's method (Markoff 1891; Bendixson 1892; Beke 1894) reduces the problem of factoring a differential equation into irreducible factors to that of finding the first-order right-hand factors of some auxiliary equations.
 One may expect that the method adapts to the Mahler case, so the present work paves the way to future factorization algorithms.